cupiddlmao/nigstrap/README.md

 **A:** No, it shouldn't.
 Bloxstrap doesn't interact with the Roblox client in the same way that exploits do.
 [Read more about that here.](https://github.com/bloxstraplabs/bloxstrap/wiki/Why-it's-not-reasonably-possible-for-you-to-be-banned-by-Bloxstrap)

-**Q: Why was multi-instance launching removed?**

-**A:** It was removed starting with v2.6.0 for the [reasons stated here](https://github.com/bloxstraplabs/bloxstrap/wiki/Plans-to-remove-multi%E2%80%90instance-launching-from-Bloxstrap).
-It may be added back in the future when there are less issues with doing so.

 ## Features